 The various species of camellia plants are generally well-adapted to acidic soils rich in humus, and most species do not grow well on chalky soil or other calcium-rich soils.
 Camellia plants commonly have a fast growth rate.
 Typically they will grow more or less 30 cm per year until mature – though this does vary depending on their variety and geographical location.

-Flowers that look like roses
+20 Pictures of Flowers that look like roses

 Close Up photo of Camellia Sasanqua – flower that looks like a rose